-After the initial warnings were displayed in the description of the film, Disney+ decided to update its warnings to reflect the acknowledgment of negative depictions and/or mistreatment of people or culture.
+After the initial warnings were displayed in the film’s description, Disney+ decided to update its warnings to reflect the acknowledgment of negative depictions and/or mistreatment of people or cultures.
 The new warning, which is shown before certain films, reads:

 This program includes negative depictions and/or mistreatment of people or culture.
 These stereotypes were wrong then and wrong now.
 Rather than remove this content, we want to acknlowedge its harmful impact, learn from it and spark conversation to create a more inclusive future together.
 Disney is committed to creating stories with inspiration and aspirational themes that reflect the rich diversity of the human experience around the globe.
 To learn more about how stories have impacted society visit.